 The southern part of the ranch is made up of large oaks and improved grasses.
 There are five pastures that all lead into the cattle working pens.

 Soils range from sandy to sandy-clay and are highly rated for improved grass production.
 Current grass varieties include Tifton 85 and Coastal Bermuda and other native grasses.
 A state-of-the-art set of working pens allows for cutting, sorting, and handling in style with little stress on animals.

-The main house is a 4,140+/- sf Spanish-style hacienda with about 6,000+/- square feet under the roof and offers many unique features and touches.
+The main house is a 4,140+/- SF Spanish-style hacienda with about 6,000+/- SF under the roof and offers many unique features and touches.
 Construction is of white stucco with a red tile roof, and the home has a commanding look to it.
-There are 3 bedrooms and 4.5 baths, a study, a living room, a kitchen, a dining room, two fireplaces, a sunroom and studio, and an attached outdoor cabana with a firepit.
+There are 4 bedrooms and 4.5 baths, a study, a living room, a kitchen, a dining room, two fireplaces, a sunroom and studio, and an attached outdoor cabana with a firepit.
 The many details include thick walls, Saltillo tile floors, custom milled beams, mahogany sliding doors, and an incredible gourmet kitchen and pantry.

 Native wildlife species include whitetail deer, turkey, hogs, ducks, dove, with some bobwhite coveys sighted per the owner.
 Along with native wildlife, there is also a healthy variety of exotics on the ranch, including Axis Deer, Blackbuck Antelope, Fallow, and Red Stag.
 Extended hunting through an MLDP Level 3 permit is in place.